8 Key Software Testing Methods

 Knowing which approach to take can be confusing.
 Black box or white box?
 Scripted or exploratory?
 Manual or automated?
 Agile or Waterfall?

 There is no best method.
 And in many cases, you’ll want to use a combination of software testing methods.

-Here we compare some of the most important software testing methods.
+Here we compare 8 of the most important methods for you to consider for software testing.
 And we share how to use them together.

 Black Box Testing vs. White Box Testing

 Black box testing is done without knowing the contents of the software.
 You treat the software as though it’s a black box — and you can’t see what’s inside.
 The tester might know what the software should do, but not how it’s done.

 White box testing is done with knowledge of how the software works.
 It’s also known as clear box, glass box, transparent box, and structural testing.
 You know how the software should work — and you test to verify that it does work.

 There are pros and cons to both of these testing methods.
 That’s why it’s best to combine them for successful software delivery.
 Enter gray box testing.

 Scripted testing follows the steps outlined by a tester.
 This testing method is well documented, including a test case and clear test steps.
 Tests are often scripted if they’re used to fulfill a requirement.
 This includes your functional and non-functional tests.